Jorzch/Jorzch/README.md

 - 🌱 I’m currently learning **Next.js and Tailwind.css**

-- 👨‍💻 All of my projects are available at
+- 👨‍💻 All of my projects are available at <a href="https://jorcodecraft.com" target="blank">JorCodeCraft.com</a>

-- 📫 How to reach me
+- 📫 How to reach me - jorge.leon@jorcodecraft.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">